Post

 A big part of leading and supporting your team involves removing obstacles.
 Sometimes this involves red tape imposed by burdensome process; Sometimes this means meeting with adjacent leaders to build consensus in advance of a project your team is responsible for; and sometimes that obstacle is you.

 Being aware of what’s happening in adjacent teams prevents your team from running into (or creating) roadblocks.
 Likewise, being self-aware of when you’re creating roadblocks by constantly changing priorities (or micro-managing) will prevent you from becoming the roadblock yourself.
-Also - it should go without saying but if your team is heading toward a roadblock you can’t remove, it pays to let them known well in advance of hitting it!
+Also - it should go without saying but if your team is heading toward a roadblock you can’t remove, it pays to let them know well in advance of hitting it!
 Remember: No Surprises.

 As a leader, it’s your responsibility to identify and address roadblocks before your team runs into them.
 If you can remove (or avoid) the things that get between your team and their ability to do their best work, you will ultimately be successful as their leader.